 Other online shopping offers hail from Gap, Groupon, Houzz, Kohl’s, Overstock, Target and more.

 Just download the app, find your favorite retailer and shop through the portal.
-After you earn your first rebate, you’ll pocket a $10 bonus.
+After you upload your first receipt, you’ll pocket a $5 bonus.

 Bonus: If you don’t have Amazon Prime yet, the service can be a huge lifesaver for last-minute presents.
 If you decide to take the plunge and sign up, do so through Ibotta.
 You’ll earn a $20 Amazon gift card!